mikartisan/gpt4-voice-assistant/README.md

-# GPT Text-to-Speech
+# GPT-4 Voice Assistant

-**GPT Text-to-Speech** is a web application that integrates with the GPT-4 API model and text-to-speech services to convert voice queries into spoken audio.
+**GPT-4 Voice Assistant** is a web application that integrates with the GPT-4 API model and text-to-speech services to convert voice queries into spoken audio.
 The application uses Node.js for the server and JavaScript for the client-side interactions.

 ## Features